-Though international flights are to resume in 2 days, there is still no detailed official information available about the conditions of entering Kenya after travel bans are lifted.
-Based on official and non-official sources we compiled the currently available information on the current COVID measures in Kenya and traveling to the country.
+Based on official and non-official sources we compiled the currently available information on the COVID measures in Kenya and conditions of traveling to the country.

-International flights to Kenya resume from August 1
+International flights to Kenya resumed from August 1

-As Kenya reopens its economy after restrictions and lockdown due to COVID-19 pandemic, international travel restrictions are also eased and international flights will resume from Aug 1, 2020 as follows:
+As Kenya reopens its economy after restrictions and lockdown due to COVID-19 pandemic, the country eased its international travel restrictions and international flights resumed as follows:

 Nairobi – Jomo Kenyatta International Airport

-- Turkish: 3 flights per week – Saturday, Monday, Wednesday
+- Turkish Airlines: 3 flights per week – Monday, Wednesday, Saturday (from Istanbul)

 Mombasa – Moi International Airport